Appendix B - Guidelines for DirectShow configuration through K-Lite

 |•||Uninstall: allows uninstalling K-Lite and all related codecs, filters and tools from the system|

 IMPORTANT NOTE ABOUT X86 AND X64 VERSIONS OF WINDOWS: K-Lite Codec Pack comes with both x86 and x64 versions of its codecs and configuration tools so, when running on a x64 version of Windows, it's very important being sure that the x64 version is installed and that the configuration is performed using the x64 version of the configuration tools.
-It's also important to note that the availability of the x86 version of K-Lite could be still needed in case the container application should be compiled specifically for "x86" and run on a x64 version of Windows.
+It's also important to note that the availability of the x86 version of K-Lite could be still needed in case the container application should be compiled specifically for "x86", as in the case of application compiled through Visual Basic 6, and run on a x64 version of Windows.

-When dealing with Windows 7, it's strongly recommended that you set "libavcodec" decoder for both MPEG1 and MPEG2 formats.
-Windows 7 default decoders, like "MPEG VIDEO DECODER" for MPEG1 and "Microsoft DTV-DVD Video Decoder" for MPEG2, are not compatible with certain features of our component like adding the clip to a video mixer or loading a video clip from a memory buffer: for this reason these system default codecs are automatically blacklisted by our component: in case of need, you can disable this blacklist by using the VideoFiltersBlacklistDisable method.
+When dealing with Windows 7and higher version, default decoders like "MPEG VIDEO DECODER" for MPEG1 and "Microsoft DTV-DVD Video Decoder" for MPEG2 are not compatible with certain features of our component like adding the clip to a video mixer or loading a video clip from a memory buffer: for this reason these system default codecs are automatically blacklisted by our component: in case of need, you can disable this blacklist by using the VideoFiltersBlacklistDisable method.

 The mentioned black-list can be expanded programmatically by adding other filters that you don't want to be used when generating the filters graph: this can be achieved through the VideoFiltersBlacklistItemAdd method; items in black-list can be removed at any time through the VideoFiltersBlacklistItemRemove method; the list can be reset through the VideoFiltersBlacklistReset method.